-Zoom, a cloud-based technology, allows faculty, staff, and students to have interactions in real-time from their computers, laptops, or mobile devices.
-Zoom's web-based conferencing uses video and audio and is accessible on MacOS, Windows, iOS and Android mobile devices.
+Zoom, a web conferencing technology, allows faculty, staff, and students to have interactions in real time from their computers, laptops, or mobile devices.
+Zoom's web-based conferencing uses video and audio and is accessible on MacOS, Windows, iOS, and Android mobile devices.

 Zoom in AsULearn